Jonas-Zielke/CPCluster/README.md

    ```bash
    export CPCLUSTER_TOKEN=<token-from-master>
    ```
 3. **Copy `join.json` to nodes**: If not using the environment variable, each node must have a `join.json` file identical to the one in the master node directory.
-Copy this file to the `CPCluster_node` directory for each node that will join the network.
-Nodes read from `join.json` by default, or use `CPCLUSTER_JOIN` to specify a different path.
+Copy this file to `CPCluster_node/join.json` for each node that will join the network.
+Nodes read from that path by default, or use `CPCLUSTER_JOIN` to specify a different location.
 4. **Edit the configuration file**: Both master and nodes read runtime options from `CPCluster_masterNode/config/config.json` and `CPCluster_node/config/config.json` by default.
 You can pass a different file as the first command line argument.
 The configuration lets you tune the port range, failover timeout, master addresses and TLS certificates.
 Additional fields include `role` (`Worker`, `Disk`, `Internet`), `storage_dir`, `disk_space_mb`, `internet_ports` and `state_file`.
 5. **Generate TLS certificates (optional)**: To secure traffic between nodes and the master, create a certificate for the master node and distribute it to all nodes:
    ```bash